 Rehabilitation expenses cover the costs of rehabilitation therapy sessions like physical therapy or occupational therapy required by the employee to overcome the injury.

-Depending upon the injury or illness related to the work, the employee is entitled for compensation during the recovery period.
+Depending upon the injury or illness related to the work, the employee is entitled to compensation during the recovery period.
 The following are the types of disabilities granted under worker’s compensation claims.

 - Temporary partial disability